Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 ## HTTP Status Codes

+1. 401 - Unauthorized - Since the 'September Update' patch on 2019-09-17
+   the CAPI servers use this HTTP status code to signal that the provided Access Token is invalid (certainly for when it's expired).

+   The body containing:

+		{"status":401,"message":"JWT has incorrect\/unexpected fields"}
 1. 418 - "I'm a teapot" - used to signal that the service is down for maintenance.

+1. 422 - "Unprocessable Entity" - previously used to signal that a provided
+   Access Token was invalid, likely due to it being expired.
+This changed with the 'September Update' patch in 2019.